yashdoshi247/Audiobook_ML/README.md

 ### To create a machine learning algorithm that can predict if a customer will buy again.

-This is a classification problem with two class- will buy or won't buy.
+This is a classification problem with two classes- will buy or won't buy.

 ## Action Plan: